 The equivalent deity in the Roman pantheon was Terra.

-Greeks in ancient times believed the earth was a woman and the sky was a man because seeds go into the ground and the rain and sun come down from the sky help them grow.
-Gaia bore hundreds of children, including Oceanus, Coeus, Crius, Hyperion, Iapetus, Theia, Rhea, Themis, Mnemosyne, Phoebe, Tethys and Cronus.
+Greeks in ancient times believed the earth was a woman and the sky was a man because seeds go into the ground and the rain and sun from the sky help seeds grow.
+Gaia bore hundreds of children, including Oceanus, Coeus, Crius, Hyperion, Iapetus, Theia, Rhea, Themis, Mnemosyne, Phoebe, Tethys, and Cronus.

 With a promise from Zeus that he would free the other children of Earth, Gaia supported him in overthrowing Cronus.
 After saving his brothers and sisters, Zeus ultimately became king of all the gods.